andrewcooke/ParserCombinator.jl/README.md

 where the `(1,1)` is line number and column - so this failed on the first character of the first line.

+Finally, note that this is implemented at the source level, by restricting what text is visible to the matchers.
+Matchers that *could* backtrack will still make the attempt.
+So you should also [disable backtracking in the matchers](#backtracking), where you do not need it, for an efficient grammar.

 #### Spaces - Pre And Post-Fixes

 The lack of a lexer can complicate the handling of whitespace when